tundera/nextjs-monorepo-example/README.md

 > *The approach doesn't rely on specific monorepo tooling like [Rush](https://rushjs.io/)
 > or [Nx](https://nx.dev/).
 This repo focus to be manageable with a regular package manager
 > like [yarn](https://github.com/yarnpkg/berry), pnpm...
 Yet most recipes can be replicated somewhere else.
-> Important here is to have something as agnostic as possible with a modern dx and a decent build speed (under a minute).*
+> Important here is to have something **as agnostic as possible** with a modern dx and a decent build baseline speed (under a minute).*

 ## What ?